Karan-Official/LeetMation/README.md

    - Create a **hidden folder** to securely store your LeetCode credentials.
    - Generate an **executable file**:
      - `.bat` file for **Windows**
-     - `.sh` script for **macOS/Linux**

-4. After successful setup, you may delete the project folder — the executable (`.bat` or `.sh`) will be sufficient to run the automation.
+5. After successful setup, you may delete the project folder — the executable will be sufficient to run the automation.

-5. To automate LeetCode submissions, simply run:
+6. To automate LeetCode submissions, simply run:
    - On **Windows**: Double-click the `.bat` file
-   - On **Mac/Linux**: Execute the `.sh` file from terminal

-> ⚠️ Make sure Python is installed and added to your system path.
-This script uses Python 3.
+> ⚠️ This script uses Python 3.
+On running the `.bat` file for first time it will install drivers, then again run the `.bat` file.

 ---

 ## 🚀 Usage

-Once the executable file is created (`.bat` for Windows or `.sh` for macOS/Linux), simply run it to start the automation.
+Once the executable file is created, simply run it to start the automation.

 You will be presented with two options: